-A Notice of Hearing and Complaint were sent to Ms. Thayer both by certified mail and by regular U.S. mail at her last known address on file with the Wisconsin Department of Regulation and Licensing.
-However, Ms. Thayer did not file an answer to the above-captioned complaint, nor did she appear at the scheduled hearing.
-As a result, Ms. Thayer is in default and has effectively admitted all of the allegations contained in the complaint.
-A summary of those allegations follows below.
+A Notice of Hearing and Complaint were sent to Ms. Hice both by certified mail and by regular U.S. mail at her last known address on file with the Wisconsin Department of Regulation and Licensing.
+However, Ms. Hice did not file an answer to the above-captioned complaint, nor did she appear at the scheduled hearing.
+As a result, Ms. Hice is in default and has effectively admitted all of the allegations contained in the complaint, namely that she continued practicing as a registered nurse at Hospitality Nursing and Rehabilitation Center in Kenosha, Wisconsin, from June 10, 2005, until October 11, 2005, while her license was suspended.
+Upon discovering that Ms. Hice's license had been suspended, her employer terminated her.